Stewardship

 Seton Scholarship Dinner

-Honoring the recipients of the Most Reverend Michael R. Cote, D.D.
-Award for Contributions to Catholic Education in the Diocese of Norwich.
+The 2025 Most Reverend Michael R. Cote, D.D.
+Award recipients for contributions to Catholic education in the Diocese of Norwich have been announced.
+See story below.

 View Previous Seton Scholarship Dinner Photo Galleries Here